Art and creation: at the origins of the living world!

-Immersed in an era where the search for meaning becomes an absolute necessity, the world of art, and more especially contemporary art , could well become an essential element in the survival of our humanity.
+Immersed in an era where the search for meaning becomes an absolute necessity, the world of art, and more specifically contemporary art , could well become an essential element in the survival of our humanity.

 Art, a universal value!

-Art, an imitation of nature?
+Is art an imitation of nature?

 For Friedrich Nietzsche , art is certainly not an imitation, but a metaphysical necessity that makes possible the transcendence of nature itself.